HandsOnDataViz/book/choose/rate/README.md

 ![Image: Sample address data screenshot](sample-address-screenshot.png)

 First, download the sample data.
 Right-click > Save As this [sample address data in CSV format](sample-address-data.csv), a general spreadsheet file format, and download it to your computer.
+If you need help, see this [short video tutorial](https://www.youtube.com/watch?v=-04PQldP9HQ) on how to download and upload data.

 Next, build a point map with the sample data, by following the tutorials for the three tools below.